IFPA Logo

 Third-Party Licenses & Releases

 Copyright holders retain the copyright of their work.
-For the award, nominated and shortlisted pictures, copyright holders grant the organisers unlimited, non-exclusive use of high-resolution images for activities promoting Xposure in all media.
+For the award, nominated and shortlisted pictures, copyright holders grant the organisers unlimited, non-exclusive use of high-resolution images for activities during and for promoting Xposure in all media.
 Awarded images will be published in the Xposure Yearbook and the Public Archive.

 Limitation of Liability